DCS-210/project-lizakemuntopatrick/proposal/proposal.md

 ![](proposal_files/figure-gfm/comments-on-ads-1.png)<!-- -->

+From this figure, we can see that most videos receive less than 500 comments, but there are a few ads in the last 10 years that have received up to 2000 comments.
+We will explore these ads and analyze their popularity and ad category to explain this trend.

 Below, we show one of these visualizations, the relationship between the number of comments and the number of dislikes on ads in the last 21
 Superbowls: